What is a Municipal Light Plant?

 - Find a list of Municipal Light Plant towns in Massachusetts here.

-We had meetings on September 30th, 2017 and January 27th, 2018 bringing together clean energy advocates from a total of 28 municipal light plant towns.
-These are the towns that were represented at both meetings combined, and we are always looking to loop in residents from the other twenty towns!
+We had our most recent meeting on June 22nd 2019 bringing together clean energy advocates from across the commonwealth of Massachusetts.
+The following 30 towns were represented at all six of our meetings combined, and we are always looking to loop in residents from the other twenty towns!

 Chapter Success Story: Concord